 - Embolization: Another technique for treating fibroids is known as uterine artery embolization (UAE).
 This technique uses small beads of a compound called polyvinyl alcohol, which are injected through a catheter into the arteries that supply the fibroid.
 These beads obstruct the blood supply to the fibroid and starve it of blood and oxygen.
 Uterine artery occlusion (UAO), which involves clamping the involved uterine arteries as opposed to injecting the polyvinyl alcohol beads, has also been used as a way to interrupt blood supply to the fibroid.

 - Other Procedures: Some treatments have involved boring holes into the fibroid with laser fibers, freezing probes (cryosurgery), and other destructive techniques that do not actually remove the tissue but try to destroy it in place.

 Complications uterine fibroid surgery

-It might seem very appealing to a woman to just have the uterus removed, however, as with any surgery, complications can include a risk (though extremely low) of dying from anesthesia.
+It might seem very appealing to a woman to just have the uterus removed, however, as with any surgery, complications can include a risk (though extremely low) of dying or having complications from the general anesthesia.
 There are also risks of bleeding and infection, although these risks are fairly low.
 However, a hysterectomy is actually a more significant procedure than many women realize in that it does require substantial recovery time.